 Source: Sisi Jemimah

 Pepper soup is a famous appetizer and a great way to start any Christmas meal.
-This spicy dish leaves your mouth literally watering for the next meals coming.
+This spicy dish leaves your mouth literally watering for the next meal coming.
 You can prepare pepper soup with any animal of your choosing.
 There is catfish pepper soup, goat meat pepper soup, chicken pepper soup, and turkey pepper soup.
 Check out our catfish pepper soup recipe.

 Source: Royac Shop